MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-risks.md

 #### Attacker in the Middle

 Calculated offline.
-Also known as Adversary in the Middle, this high precision detection is triggered when an active token theft threat is identified in a session compromised through stolen credentials.
-The Microsoft Security Research team uses Microsoft 365 Defender to capture the identified risk and raises the user to **High** risk.
-We recommend the tenant admin to manually investigate the user when this detection is triggered to ensure the risk is cleared.
+Also known as Adversary in the Middle, this high precision detection is triggered when an authentication session is linked to a malicious reverse proxy.
+In this kind of attack, the adversary can intercept the user's credentials, including tokens issued to the user.
+The Microsoft Security Research team leverages Microsoft 365 Defender to capture the identified risk and raises the user to **High** risk.
+We recommend administrators manually investigate the user when this detection is triggered to ensure the risk is cleared.
+Clearing this risk might require secure password reset or revocation of existing sessions.

 #### Possible attempt to access Primary Refresh Token (PRT)